unity-atoms/unity-atoms/docs/api/unityatoms.md

 #### `_usage`

-Descries how we use the Reference and where the value comes from.
+Describes how we use the Reference and where the value comes from.

 ---

-## `AtomReferenceBase.Usage`

-Enum for how to use the Reference.

----

-## `AtomReference<T,P,C,V,E1,E2,F,VI>0`
+## `AtomReference<T,P,C,V,E1,E2,F,VI>`

 #### Type Parameters